From Hitchin Systems to Rational Elliptic Surfaces with C*-actions via Orbifold Hilbert Schemes: Abstract

 \section{Abstract}

 Using orbifold Hilbert schemes, we compactify all two-dimensional Hitchin systems corresponding to $\wt A_0$, $\wt D_4$, $\wt E_6$, $\wt E_7$, and $\wt E_8$, thereby obtaining four rational elliptic surfaces with $\mbb{C}^*$-actions.
 Their singular fibers and relative minimal models are listed in Table~\ref{main table}.
-To this end, we prove that Hilbert schemes of orbifold surfaces are connected smooth projective schemes under suitable conditions, and we use the Hilbert–Chow morphism to construct the minimal resolutions of the coarse moduli spaces.
+A particularly interesting point is that we found they can all be obtained by performing a finite number of blow-ups on the second Hirzebruch surface.
+To this end, we prove that Hilbert schemes of orbifold surfaces are connected smooth projective schemes, and we use the Hilbert–Chow morphism to construct the minimal resolutions of the coarse moduli spaces.